 CVAA (21st CENTURY COMMUNICATIONS AND VIDEO ACCESSIBILITY ACT)

 Requires television programming that is repurposed for online delivery to have captioning.
 Audio description for television has slightly different requirements that phase in between 2010 and 2020.
 Currently, the top 60 TV markets are required to describe 50 hours per calendar quarter.
 The next phase-in is in July of 2018.
 And the goal is for there to be 100% audio description on television by 2020.

 At this time compliance is a judgement call and is being tested in the courts.
 As more court cases are waged and settled, qualitative understanding of compliance will be increased.
 This understanding while be compiled and published as guidelines by organizations like WCAG, UDL on Campus and 3PlayMedia

 - Projects that will be released for public use will be required to follow this D.A.D. guide.

-- Collaborate with universal design expert Jean Hanks for continuous improvement in the area of Universal Design curriculum integration.
+- Collaborate with universal design consultant Jean Hanks for continuous improvement in the area of Universal Design curriculum integration.